kaarthik108/snowChat/ui/sidebar.md

 Here are some example queries you can try with SnowChat:

-- Show me the total revenue for each product category.
+- Write SQL code to show me the total revenue for each product category.
 - Who are the top 10 customers by sales?
 - What is the average order value for each region?
 - How many orders were placed last week?